 Food & Culture Highlights

-Food in Entrance with Audio Guide to the Windmills of Kinderdijk USD reflects regional produce and neighbourhood traditions.
+Food in Shuttle Boat from Porto Cristo to Cala Millor USD 34 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.